 Add to that the diverse landscapes and the region’s warmer, drier climate — with early springtimes and crisp, sunny winter days — and you’ll be falling in love with these trails too.

 We asked Urness for his top five stress-busting hikes that he likes to hit up in the winter.
 Below are his recommendations, in his own words.
-Whatever trail you choose, he reminds you to leave no trace: pack it in, pack it out and leave these gobsmacking trails better than you found them.
+Whatever trail you choose, he reminds you to follow steps to Take Care Out There: pack it in, pack it out and leave these gobsmacking trails better than you found them.

 “This 40-mile hike cuts through the heart of the Klamath-Siskiyou mountains in one of the world’s most beautiful canyons.
 A good option is the Rainie Falls hike, 3.6 miles out and back, on the Rainie Falls Trail.
-That ends at a big roaring rapid.
+(Despite the name, the trail isn’t always wet.)
+The trail ends at a big roaring rapid.
 The other, official Rogue River Trail, on the opposite side of the river, can take you as far as you want to go, but you can turn back at the historic Whiskey Creek Cabin for a nice 6-mile round-trip.
 The trail is often used by anglers accessing the river for winter steelhead.”

 “I sometimes refer to this area as the Columbia River Gorge of Southern Oregon.
 That’s because of the number of waterfalls.
 There are so many that are so interesting and diverse.
-From State Highway 138, you can access a number of different waterfall hikes, many very easy, but a few of my favorites are Fall Creek Falls, Wolf Creek Falls, Watson Falls and Toketee Falls.
+From State Highway 138, you can access a number of different waterfall hikes, many very easy, but a few of my favorites are Fall Creek Falls (temporarily closed due to fire damage), Wolf Creek Falls, Watson Falls and Toketee Falls.
 These waterfalls occasionally get some snow, but it’s never too much and they’re still fairly easy to access, and the snow just makes them better.
 Most of the time, they’re just roaring waterfalls in a thick, dripping forest.”